 Robin added, “I served aboard Dumra as 3rd Officer from April 1963 until the following March, running from Bombay to Basra, with Karachi, Gwadur or Pasni, Muscat, Dubai, Umm Said, Bahrain, Bushire, Kuwait, Khorromshahr in between, and very occasionally we called at Bandar Abbas.

 Our sister ship the Dara was set on fire in autumn 1961 and sank near Dubai, the explosion caused by land mines being either smuggled into Muscat or deliberately to damage the ship.
 Some 400 died.
 I was on Dwarka at the time.”

-This date was 19th April 1973 when the “Dumra” transferred from British India to P&O ownership all be it still on charter.
+On the 19th April 1973 the “Dumra” transferred from British India to P & O ownership all be it still on charter.